 Polycystic ovary syndrome (PCOS) affects between five and ten percent of women.
-This common endocrine disorder can cause disruption in ovulatory and menstrual cycles, as well as an excess production of male type hormones, all of which can cause infertility.
+This common endocrine disorder can disrupt ovulation and the menstrual cycles.
+It can also lead to an excess production of male hormones.
+These conditions all can cause infertility.
 The cause of PCOS is likely a combination of genetic and environmental factors.
-There is a twenty to forty percent incidence of PCOS in women where either a mother or sister has also been diagnosed with the disorder.
+Women with a family history of PCOS in their mother or sister are more likely to have PCOS than other women.

 “Approximately 50 to 60 percent of women with PCOS are obese, and as many as 30 to 40 percent of these women will develop impaired glucose intolerance or Type 2 diabetes.”

-At the Center for Infertility and Reproductive Surgery, the following treatment options are available to restore regular ovulation and menstrual cycles in women with PCOS and other menstrual irregularities.
+At the Brigham and Women’s Hospital Center for Infertility and Reproductive Surgery, the following treatment options are available to restore regular ovulation and menstrual cycles in women with PCOS and other menstrual irregularities.
 Individualized treatment plans are developed after a detailed medical history and evaluation take place.

 - Weight loss – For obese and overweight women with PCOS, weight loss can restore ovulation and reduce the risk of developing Type 2 diabetes and cardiovascular disease.